 With a host of outdoor restaurants and cafes, pedestrian zone lined with trees and benches, and souvenirs stalls, the square is popular among locals and tourists alike.

-It’s where city’s oldest hotel, Carlton is located.
+It’s where the city’s oldest hotel, Carlton is located.

 Slovak National Theatre